-“Most simply stated, holistic nutrition is healing with whole foods,” says Kristin Wartman, a certified holistic nutrition educator.
-But it’s more than just that—the concept has expanded to include a new way of life, bridging “ancient wisdom with modern knowledge,” and it affects us spiritually, mentally, and physically.
-Keep scrolling for a breakdown of the benefits of holistic nutrition.
-It’s time to see how a few small changes can make a big impact on your overall health.
+“Most simply stated, holistic nutrition is healing with whole foods,” says Kristin Wartman, a certified holistic nutrition educator. (sorry, Twinkies and potato chips don’t count!)
+But it’s more than just that—the concept has expanded to include a new way of life, bridging “ancient wisdom with modern knowledge,” and recognizing the spiritual, mental, and physical components of health.

-Although keeping your body healthy is a necessity, so is finding a mental and spiritual calm, especially with all the stresses we deal with on a day-to-day basis.
-“Because so many ailments are linked to emotional stresses like anger or worry, by improving the diet, you can improve the mood,” says Mandy Nott, a naturopath in Canberra, Australia.
+Although keeping your body healthy is a necessity, so is finding a mental and spiritual calm, especially with all the stresses we deal with on a daily basis.
+“Because so many ailments are linked to emotional stresses, like anger or worry, by improving the diet, you can improve the mood,” says Mandy Nott, a naturopath in Canberra, Australia.
 “This, in turn, helps people to cope and even master problems that come their way—making them happier and more able to live well,” she says.

-Did you know that an estimated 80% of Type 2 diabetes cases can be prevented if you alter your nutrition and exercise regime?
+Did you know that an estimated 80% of Type 2 diabetes cases can be prevented if you alter your nutrition and exercise regimen?
 If you need more evidence that healthy eating can prevent disease, then look to those who eat the Mediterranean diet (plant-based food with little red meat).
 This type of nutritious meal plan can prevent a second heart attack by up to 70%.
 “The body’s immune system and ability to repair itself is linked to nutrition, and by improving what you eat, you can encourage greater healing, as well as keep ailments from developing,” Nott says.